 Henry has always felt like an outsider and things are about to get worse when his family moves to the countryside and the prospect of a new school looms.
 He retreats more and more into his shell, until he meets Dottie, a frail old lady, who has tremendous spirit.
 He feels as though he knows her, as though they have been friends for many years.
 And as she tells him about her wartime romance with a Royal Air Force navigator also named Henry, our Henry is drawn into that world.
 In a series of mysterious, sometimes frightening events he re-enacts Henry’s life . . . and learns that despite being dreadfully afraid, Henry acted heroically at the cost of his own life.
 Only our Henry knows the true story and it shows him a way through his own self-doubts and misgivings.

-As a child LINDA NEWBERY was a secret writer, filling exercise books with stories which she hid in her wardrobe.
-Now she is a published author of over forty books, mainly children’s and teenage fiction.
-She has been shortlisted for… More about Linda Newbery
+As a child Linda Newbery was a secret writer, filling exercise books with stories that she hid in her wardrobe.
+Now she is a published author of more than 40 books, mainly children’s and teenage fiction.
+She has been shortlisted… More about Linda Newbery

 Published by Yearling Dec 09, 2008| 160 Pages| Middle Grade (10 and up)| ISBN 9780375892226